26 AdWords Filters That Are Guaranteed To Speed Up Your Optimization Process

 Are unprofitable and are in a high ad position

-The reason I add the ad position to these filters is because I’m very keen on finding out if I have a keyword that can improve.
+The reason I add the ad position to these filters is that I’m very keen on finding out if I have a keyword that can improve.
 Finding profitable keywords in a low ad position is any PPC manager’s dream.
 I mean, there simply isn’t a better discovery than profitable keywords in a low ad position.

-The reason I don’t just look for high or low is because if a keyword is highly profitable in a low position you want to bid much higher.
+The reason I don’t just look for high or low is that if a keyword is highly profitable in a low position you want to bid much higher.
 However, if a keyword is highly profitable in a middle position, you don’t necessarily want to bid much higher, but test your way up without losing profitability.